ThinkCOCO/KnowBot-WatsonEntry/README.md

 - get better at Digital Marketing
 - latest trends on Healthcare Innovation

-You can also paste job-postings, articles, project documents and more.
+You can also paste longer paragraphs or links like job-postings, articles, project summaries and more.

 ## Shared Code
 All scripts used to interact with Watson are provided in the */watson-api-calls* directory.
 NLC - training data can be found in */training-data* directory.